Private land burials

 Notifiable diseases

-Where a person has died from a notifiable disease there are certain requirements to be taken into account when making funeral arrangements.
+If a person has died from a notifiable disease certain arrangements must be made.
 These can be discussed with the hospital who cared for the deceased or with a funeral director.
 Funeral directors arrangements can be made without the need to involve a funeral director.
 However, it is not advisable to proceed without at least discussing the requirements with a funeral director.
 This is because their assistance can be invaluable.